Klaryce/FinalYearProject/README.md

 There are different versions of the code package and the current package is the last one where the code structure has been changed a lot.
 Please contact the author immediately if the current version of the code package cannot run successfully.
 Many thanks.
 Contact: klarycehappy@gmail.com.

 Note that the running time may be much longer when the code is processed on a different computer, especially the pre-calculations in the original version of composition handling.
 If there is not enough time to wait for the new version to process large QCNs, adding the argument *-f size8-edges4-1QCNs-consistent* may be helpful.
 The output results can be checked from the folder LoopsInfo and Results.

+---

+ \* Thank Professor Michael Sioutis and Dr Zhiguo Long for providing the auxiliary code (helpfuncs.py, glob.py, inverse.py, parsecsp.py) and the code for consistency checking (ppc.py).